FurryCoders/FALocalRepo/README.md

 agender, asexual, genderqueer, genderfluid, aromantic, polyamory.

-The program will try to determine if the terminal supports truecolor mode (24bit, 16 million colors), if not it will fall back to the standard, 8bit ANSI colors.
+The program will try to determine if the terminal supports truecolor mode (24bit, 16 million colors), if not it will fall back to the standard 8bit ANSI colors.
 Both truecolor and 8bit colors can be turned on manually using the `--true-color` and `--8bit-color` options respectively.

 _Note_: the paw works best with a dark background.

-If you have suggestions on new flags to add (or color changes in the 8bit mode), don't hesitate to open a [feature request](https://github.com/FurryCoders/FALocalRepo/issues/new?labels=enhancement&template=FEATURE-REQUEST.yml&title=%5BFeature+Request%5D%3A+)!
+If you have suggestions on new flags to add (or color improvements for the existing ones), don't hesitate to open a [feature request](https://github.com/FurryCoders/FALocalRepo/issues/new?labels=enhancement&template=FEATURE-REQUEST.yml&title=%5BFeature+Request%5D%3A+)!

 ## Database